ReSurfEMG/ReSurfEMG-dashboard/README.md

 N.B.
 The dist folder containing the executable file should be created and uploaded when a new release of the dashboard is created.

+## Linting work you want to add

+Build the environment in the `environment_lint.yml` and enter it.
+You should then be able to use the `python setup.py lint` command.
+With care in the proper situation you may also use the `--fast` option.